-Assessment Description:

-The first sit assessment will consist of 4 assignments.
+Assessment Description: The first sit assessment will consist of 3 assignments.

-The first assessment component will be a short written piece, up to two pages long, which will test the students understanding of the concepts with respect to the written work and to allow feedback to the participants in the module prior to the final assessment.
+The first assessment component will be a written piece, which will test the students' understanding of the literature-based research process, test their ability to articulate the findings, and draw relevant, well-supported conclusions.
 This is an individual piece of coursework.
+This assignment is a precursor to assignment 3 (article).